 So now for the reason for this blog post.
 A Perfect Picture Book Friday Selection.

-Title: Is There Really a Human Race?
+IS there really a human race book cover_Title: Is There Really a Human Race?

 Author/ Illustrator: Jamie Lee Curtis/ Laura Cornell